Marciola/elixir-phoenix-on-cloud-build-cloud-run/tutorial.md

 date_published: 2019-04-
 ---

-**Note:** [Google Cloud Run Beta](https://cloud.google.com/run/) is in beta.
+**Note:** [Google Cloud Run](https://cloud.google.com/run/) is in beta.
 Google Cloud Platform products in beta are not covered under any SLA’s.

 The [Google Cloud Run Beta](https://cloud.google.com/run/) is an easy way to deploy your apps to the same infrastructure that powers